 This pair of serigraphs was done around 1960, taken from an ink and water color by the remarkable regional artist Mac Schweitzer (non-Indian)..
 "Mac" stood for Mary Alice Cox and was the nickname by which this talented artist was known.
 This is, in my mind, the best representations of the Zuni Shalako ceremony.
 43.5 by 16 inches.
 Currently available unframed.

-Bert Seabourn is a non-Indian artist who have received much acclaim for his work.
-(For years he identified as Cherokee but is not enrolled and has no CDIB card).
+Bert Seabourn is a non-Indian artist who has received much acclaim for his work.
 His awards and recognitions include:

 1976 - Master Artist designation by the Five Civilized Tribes Museum

 1981- Governor’s Arts Award from the Oklahoma Arts Council